 - demonstrate a record of at least 4 years of professional experience in the education sector or other relevant sectors as deemed appropriate by the Department.

-A score of 6.5 in International English Language Testing System (IELTS) or equivalent
+An overall band score of 6.5 in International English Language Testing System (IELTS) or equivalent

 **The admission requirements are subject revision.